THE IDEA

-A comfortable lightweight steel frameset for real-world conditions.
-Classic cyclotouring geometry is thoughtfully scaled across a wide size range along with proportionally stiffer construction.
+A comfortable lightweight steel touring & randonneuring frameset.
+For all roads and real-world conditions.
+Thoughtfully scaled classic cyclotouring geometry.
+A wide size range along with proportionally stiffer construction.

 • Tire clearance on all sizes is 48mm max with a 60mm fender.
 Without fenders about 52mm.